webdevwilson/emperor/README.md

 Emperor is written in [Scala](http://www.scala-lang.org/) and uses the [Play framework](http://www.playframework.org/).
-It is written to work with MySQL and uses an embedded [ElasticSearch](http://www.elasticsearch.org/) instance.
+It is written to work with PostgreSQL and uses an embedded or standalone [ElasticSearch](http://www.elasticsearch.org/) instance.